Benqui/Cinemapp/README.md

-# cinemappmark06
+# cinemapp

-A new Flutter project.
+A new  Dart + Flutter & mongoDB project.

 ## Getting Started